isabella232/edgecenter_website/README.md

-# NetSys Website
+# EdgeCenter Website

-This repo houses the code for our website.
+This repo houses the code for our website

 To build it you will need the following:
 - ruby >= 1.9.0